 MATRC hosts an annual Regional Telehealth Summit.
 Select the year to read an overview of the theme.
 Click on the title bar for each year to be directed to the Summit mobile app page where you will find the full agenda, handouts, posters, presenter information, links to screencasts and videos for select sessions and more.

-In light of all that has transpired over the past few weeks with the progression of COVID-19 throughout the country, and with the uncertainty of what lies ahead for the next few months, we have made the difficult decision to cancel our 2020 Annual Summit and not attempt to reschedule for later in the year.
+In light of all that has transpired over the past few weeks with the progression of COVID-19 throughout the country, and with the uncertainty of what lies ahead for the next few months, we made the difficult decision to cancel our 2020 Annual Summit and not attempt to reschedule for later in the year.
 We will be announcing our 2021 dates as soon as hotel venues begin accepting contracts for events again.

 We are at a tipping point!
 The exponential growth of technological innovations and its confluence with recent policy shifts are paving the way for dramatic changes in how we deliver health care and influence health behaviors.
 We have already moved beyond traditional “telemedicine” solutions, to its integration with powerful sensors as part of the “Internet of Things”; its ability to incorporate predictive analytics and artificial intelligence; and soon its ability to leverage 5th Generation (5G) fixed wireless and mobile broadband networks.
 Where are we going with this digital connected care revolution?
 How might the convergence of these technologies impact the health of populations and begin to mitigate our greatest health challenges?
 And perhaps even more importantly, how do we begin to create viable models within our current work settings?

 Departing from a more traditional plenary session format, the 2018 MATRC Telehealth Summit will draw you into lively discussion and challenge your current understanding of hot topics such as privacy, security, HIPAA, standards of care, quality of care, informed consent, and licensure as they relate to telehealth.